 Description

-DESCRIPTION: South Lopham War Memorial is located on a triangular green at the junction of The Street (A1066) with Church Road.
-It is in close proximity to several Grade II-listed buildings including Nos 1-2 The Street, Nos 4-5 The Street, and the White Horse public house.
+The South Lopham War Memorial is a First World War memorial built in 1921, with additions for the Second World War.
+It is situated on a triangular green at the junction of The Street (A1066) and Church Road, near several Grade II-listed buildings, including Nos 1-2 The Street, Nos 4-5 The Street, and the White Horse public house.

-The memorial is of Portland stone and takes the form of a cross fleurée on a tapering, octagonal shaft with a moulded collar.
-The shaft foot, square on plan, is ornamented with small foliage carvings at the corners and a moulded base.
+The memorial is made of Portland stone and features a cross fleurée atop a tapering, octagonal shaft with a moulded collar.
+The base of the shaft is square and decorated with small foliage carvings at the corners and a moulded base.

-The cross rises from a four-sided capped and corniced pedestal.
+The cross rises from a four-sided pedestal that is capped and corniced.
 Foliage designs are carved in low relief on the sloping surfaces of the cap.
-The pedestal stands on a two-stepped base.
-A rifle is carved in low relief on the chamfered edge of the bottom step, to the south-east side.
+The pedestal is set on a two-stepped base, with a rifle carved in low relief on the chamfered edge of the bottom step on the south-east side.

-The whole stands within a square gravelled area enclosed by eight stone posts carrying a spiked chain.
+The memorial is surrounded by a square gravelled area that is enclosed by eight stone posts carrying a spiked chain.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.